From 2021 cost to premium features and more, this OkCupid vs Match guide has all the details you need to decide which one is the best choice for you!

 If that person expresses interest in you by “liking” you back, the messaging platform is then accessible on the “Conversations” page and you can converse just like you would on Match.

 But if they don’t “like” your profile, you’re out of luck.
-You can only send one introductory message to each person, so make sure it’s a good one!
+You can only send one intro to each person, so make sure it’s a good one!

 |Exclusive Bonus: Download our 5 favorite conversation starters to get immediate response from attractive women.|